veterinarium/slate/source/includes/_anesthetic.md

 This method allows to download all anesthetic sheet reports and anesthetic records reports related to some hospitalization from Smart Flow Sheet.

 Specify the `hospitalizationId` of the hospitalization object in the EMR.
-The same `hospitalizationId` that was supplied when hospitalization had been created.
+Use the same `hospitalizationId` that was supplied when hospitalization had been created.

 * Url: /hospitalization/{hospitalizationId}/anesthetics
 * Method: GET